 Irregular OARF scenarios

-Renee discussed a document that indicates how to enter OARF data for six irregular training scenarios. (see https://staff.nnlm.gov/mwiki/images/9/94/Irregular_OARF_Scenarios.pdf).
+Renee discussed a document that indicates how to enter OARF data for six irregular training scenarios. (this is linked from the Outreach section of the StaffWiki; the direct url is https://staff.nnlm.gov/mwiki/images/9/94/Irregular_OARF_Scenarios.pdf).
 In particular, the document attempts to identify the “organization conducting the activity” when more than one NN/LM organization is involved in the training session (e.g., an RML and the OERC).
-Renee is working with Angela to collect feedback about the scenarios and revise the current OARF to accommodate them.
+Renee is working with Angela to collect feedback about the scenarios and for eventual OARF revision.
 She requested that others forward any thoughts or comments about revising the OARF to her.

 The monthly evaluation liaison teleconferences